 - Herbal supplements or vitamins like fish oil, or turmeric

-One super important question you will be asked is whether you’ve ever had any issues with anesthesia during a previous surgery; the surgeon might even ask you whether there’s a family member who’s ever had a history of getting bad reactions from medications during surgery because this helps give the doctor a good idea on whether to hold off any specific medications or to use different medications in order to avoid complications.
-If you’ve ever had surgery and was sent home with any type of pain medications that did not work well, or you had a reaction to, this is a great time to inform your provider.
-Letting the provider or nursing staff know before hand will help them examine medications they might send you home with.
+An important question you will be asked is whether you’ve had any issues with anesthesia in the past.
+This will help ensure that the right anesthesia is selected.
+This is also great time to tell them if you’ve ever had surgery and was sent home with any type of pain medications that did not work well.
+Letting the medical or nursing staff know before hand will help them choose the right medications to send you home with.

 - General anesthesia